 The best probation revocation attorneys fight to get your probation reinstated without the risk of a hearing.
 To accomplish this goal, it requires your criminal attorney to negotiate with three parties: the judge, the prosecutor, and the probation department.
 Experienced probation lawyers will work to establish an ally with either the prosecutor or probation officer by explaining the background and contextual information that mitigates the allegations and then coming to speak to the judge to attempt a resolution that protects the probationer from the risk of an unfair jail or prison sentence.
 Do not show up to your probation meeting or hearing without a plan of action!
 Most of the work to obtain a favorable result on a probation revocation case takes place by your attorney behind the scenes long before the probation case goes to a formal hearing.

 What Is Your Next Move?

-The Hampton Law Firm is a team of former prosecutors with over 80 years of criminal law experienced and over five hundred criminal jury trials.
+The Hampton Criminal Defense Attorneys, PLLC is a team of former prosecutors with over 80 years of criminal law experienced and over five hundred criminal jury trials.
 We have managed thousands of probation revocation cases in Texas and stand ready to help you!
 Call now!

-Contact the Hampton Law Firm now to schedule a free consultation
+Contact the Hampton Criminal Defense Attorneys, PLLC now to schedule a free consultation

 to determine your rights and legal options.